pgilad/www.giladpeleg.com/content/blog/levels-of-us-vs-them/index.md

 ## Me Vs. You

 This level usually depicts novice leaders.
-Their mindset focuses on how they can improve themselves and their position, and how they can harness the environment to increase their influence.
-In fact this leader main leverage is taking.
+Their mindset focuses on how they can improve themselves and their own position, and how they can harness the environment to increase their influence.
+In fact this leader's main leverage is taking.
 At this level the leader aims to performs and impress.
 The performance is usually not to the gain of the company, that's a side effect, as it is usually aimed to impress his superiors, or sometimes even intimidate his peers.

 The signs of this leader are crystal clear: